snowplow/snowplow/docs/03a_snowplowjs_for_ads.md

 <!-- SnowPlow stops plowing -->
 ```

-Once you have added this code into all of your active zones, SnowPlow should be collecting all of your ad impression data into Amazon S3.
+Once you have appended this code to all of your active ad zones, SnowPlow should be collecting all of your ad impression data into Amazon S3.

 <a name="clicksconvs"/>
 ## Tracking ad clicks and conversions